-For many organizations, the starting point with CRM is pulling together information held across the organization in order to gain a single view of their customers.
+For many organisations, the starting point with CRM is pulling together information held across the organisation in order to gain a single view of their customers.
 Rather than having information on customers and prospects held on a myriad of spreadsheets and in salespeople's heads, it's kept on the CRM platform.
-This provides the manufacturing organization with a single view of its data, available to anyone in the business, anywhere.
-The 360-degree view of its target market and the key segments also provides an insight into what customers want, as well as when and how they want it.
+This provides the organisation with a single 360-degree view of its target market and the key segments.
+It gains insight into what customers want, as well as when and how they want it.